Jenny Jones, Baroness Jones of Moulsecoomb: Housing

-Jones sees tackling homelessness as a key and achievable target and criticised Johnson's poor record: "This rise in homelessness is unsurprising and depressing, but completely avoidable.
+Jones sees tackling homelessness as a key and achievable target, and in 2012 criticised Johnson's poor record as mayor: "This rise in homelessness is unsurprising and depressing, but completely avoidable.
 One fifth of people became homeless just because their insecure tenancy ended, another fifth because they have had to move out of their parents’ home into the incredibly expensive rental market.
 With housing benefit cuts now biting deep into people's incomes, this is only going to get worse."
-Jones proposes to "bring all grants for pan-London homelessness services into the GLA to protect frontline services, and work closely with homelessness organisations to ensure nobody needs to spend a second night out sleeping rough on the street."
+Jones proposed to "bring all grants for pan-London homelessness services into the GLA to protect frontline services, and work closely with homelessness organisations to ensure nobody needs to spend a second night out sleeping rough on the street."

-In her campaign for mayor, Jones has spoken against the inflationary effects of certain businesses, stating, "we want to change the housing market from a playground for speculative investment to a source of secure, affordable homes".
-Jones has spoken in favour of community engagement in planning, specifically with regards to housing co-operatives.
-To help co-operatives develop, she proposes to "establish the London Mutual Housing Company to help communities set-up Community Land Trusts, which will give them control over the design, development and management of permanently affordable homes."
-In addition to this, she proposes a scheme to build affordable homes and to give communities the means to bring unused buildings back into use.
-For the Greens fuel poverty is a big issue and "Green London Assembly Members worked to secure the city's largest home insulation programme and demonstrated how it could be funded to reach over a million homes."
+In her 2012 campaign for mayor, Jones spoke against the inflationary effects of certain businesses, stating, "we want to change the housing market from a playground for speculative investment to a source of secure, affordable homes".
+She spoke in favour of community engagement in planning, specifically with regards to housing co-operatives.
+To help co-operatives develop, she proposed to "establish the London Mutual Housing Company to help communities set-up Community Land Trusts, which will give them control over the design, development and management of permanently affordable homes."
+In addition she proposed a scheme to build affordable homes and to give communities the means to bring unused buildings back into use.
+For the Greens, fuel poverty is a big issue, and "Green London Assembly Members worked to secure the city's largest home insulation programme and demonstrated how it could be funded to reach over a million homes."

 Male curfew proposal

-On 11 March 2021, following the disappearance of Sarah Everard, Jones proposed that a 6pm curfew for men is put in place.
-In her opinion this will help to make women feel safer and also reduce discrimination.
-Jones' proposals received criticism from the Conservative Party leader in the London Assembly Susan Hall, and former leader of Reform UK, Nigel Farage.
+On 11 March 2021, following the disappearance of Sarah Everard, Jones proposed that a 6pm curfew for men should be put in place.
+In her opinion this would help to make women feel safer and also reduce discrimination.
+Jones' proposals received criticism from the Conservative Party leader in the London Assembly, Susan Hall, and former leader of Reform UK, Nigel Farage.
 Jones later said that the comment was "not an entirely serious suggestion as I don't have the power to do that" and reiterated that a ban on men leaving their house was not Green Party policy.